 Prior to arriving at the restaurant, I completely forgot what was on the menu so I was really excited to try the gnocchi mac and cheese or the pork chop or the steak.. or.. whatever that I saw on the menu.

 Yup, chocolate milk panna cotta.
 I really love the chocolate beads on top, the texture wasn’t too bad.
-Honestly, it’s not a dessert that I fell heads over heels in love with.
-It’s a great end to the 3 course meal we had.
+Honestly, it’s not a dessert that I fell head over heels in love with.
+It’s a great end to the 3-course meal we had.

 The Band’s Visit